Our Blogs – Slepian Ellexson, PLLC

 SCOTUS scolds SSA for dismissing late applications

-Published on October 8th, 2019 by Web Master
+Published on October 8th, 2019 by Eric Slepian

 In May of 2019, the Supreme Court of the United States (SCOTUS), the highest court in the country, questioned the Social Security Administration’s (SSA) right to deny disability benefits for an applicant when the timeliness of the claim was the only reason for dismissal.
 The merits of the case were not in question.
 What happened? […]